- Remember that cash-flow is king for medical offices.

 3) Be Flexible

 Let the creditor know you are willing to accept a reasonable compromise.
 Medical offices need to pay their bills, too.
-If you present a "win-win" situation, then the medial provider can feel good about the negotiation.
+If you present a "win-win" situation, then the medical provider can feel good about the negotiation.

 4) Be Realistic